Nischit290402/ML3-News-Article-Summarizer/README.md

 3) Task-4 : Generating a heading to the summarized article
 4) Task-5 :

-   Part A- A code, consisting of all the generated model files, which inputs a news article from the user and gives the user the summarized news article along with a heading.
+   i)Part A- A code, consisting of all the generated model files, which inputs a news article from the user and gives the user the summarized news article along with a heading.

-   Part B- The code also contains a pre-trained model that is used to answer the questions asked by the user, related to the article.
+   ii)Part B- The code also contains a pre-trained model that is used to answer the questions asked by the user, related to the article.

 ## TASK-1 : tr_en.ipynb-
 #### Purpose and function of tr_en.ipynb-